 Breakpoints allow for automatically suspending the simulation when a certain element of the state machine is activated.
 Optionally, a halting condition can be specified to better control the behavior of a breakpoint.
 Breakpoints can be set on transitions or states.
-When a breakpoint is reached, the simulation pauses and the current state of variable values can be examined in the simulation view.
-It is possible to change values and to trigger events that will be raised when the simulation run is manually resumed.
+If a state or transition with a breakpoint is reached, the simulation pauses, and the current state of variable values can be examined in the simulation view.
+It is possible to change variable values and to trigger events that will be raised when the simulation run is manually resumed.

 Setting a breakpoint

-States and transitions having a breakpoint attached are labeled with a symbol.
+States and transitions with a breakpoint are labeled with a symbol.
 Figure "Breakpoints on transition and state" shows an example.